Vyral/monique-walker/_posts/2022-05-24-why-were-a-cut-above-the-rest.md

 After years in the business, we are experts on price.
 We sold our listings at an average of 102% over list price in 2021.
 The massive online exposure we provide combined with excellent communication is designed to make the process smooth and effortless.&nbsp;

 Our team was ranked the \#9 medium-sized team in Arizona out of 60,000 options.
-The average agent only sells four homes annually, but we helped over 200 last year.
+The average agent only sells four homes annually, but we helped over 200 sellers last year.
 The average agent also only gets you 99% of your list price; **imagine what you can do with the extra 3% my team will net you at a minimum.&nbsp;**

 We consider ourselves highly blessed to serve our community.
 Call or message us, and we’ll prove that we’re your best option.
 We look forward to hearing from you\!&nbsp;